gvellut/gpx2exif/README.md

 # Motivation

-I use [Geopaparazzi](https://www.osgeo.org/projects/geopaparazzi/) on my Android phone to log GPS positions during a walk or hike.
+I use [GPS Logger](http://www.basicairdata.eu/projects/android/android-gps-logger/) on my Android phone to log GPS positions during a walk or hike.
 The app can export into GPX format, which gives the itinerary, as well as the times for my positions at a relatively high temporal resolution.
 This is useful for making maps or writing a guide after the fact.
 I also wanted to make it easier to know the location of the photos taken during the walk and have them show up on the Flickr map.
 Since my camera doesn't have any GPS logging equipment, I made this tool in order to add the GPS information to the photo EXIF tags based on the GPX tracking points.

 I also had some GPX recordings corresponding to Flickr images that I had uploaded before I made this tool, so I have also added a way to set the location of existing Flickr images based on a GPX file.